aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/extract-email-attachments-pst-aspose-java/_index.md

 **Q:** *Do I need a license for development?*
 A: A temporary license is sufficient for testing.
 For production, purchase a full license to remove evaluation limitations.

+## Additional FAQ (AI‑Friendly)

+**Q: How can I extract only PDF attachments (java extract pdf attachments)?**
+A: After retrieving each `MapiAttachment`, check the file extension with `attachment.getLongFileName().endsWith(".pdf")` before saving.

+**Q: Where can I find more detailed code examples for the aspose email java tutorial?**
+A: The official documentation and sample repository provide extensive examples—see the links below.

+**Q: Is the library compatible with newer Java versions (e.g., JDK 21)?**
+A: Yes, Aspose.Email for Java is forward‑compatible; just ensure you use the appropriate classifier (e.g., `jdk21`) when available.

+**Q: Can I run this extraction as a scheduled job on a Linux server?**
+A: Absolutely.
+Package the code into a JAR, configure a cron job, and ensure the server has the required JDK and Maven runtime.

 ## Resources
 - **Documentation:** [Aspose Email Java Documentation](https://reference.aspose.com/email/java/)
 - **Download:** [Aspose Email Java Release](https://releases.aspose.com/email/java/)